Cedar Key Adventure Travel Guide

 1. Get Around Cedar Key by Golf Cart

 Seeing Cedar Key by golf cart is part of the fun.
-Locals and visitors alike use them to cruise the island’s two-mile footprint, making it one of the easiest ways to get around.
-Rent a cart from Cedar Key Adventures for a few hours or a few days and explore like a local.
+Locals and visitors alike use them to cruise the island's small footprint, making it one of the easiest ways to get around.
+Rent a cart from Cedar Key Adventures for a few hours or a few days.

 2. See Cedar Key by Boat

 Getting out on the water gives you a whole new view of Cedar Key.
 Join Captain Doug, who has been running tours here for decades.
-You’ll pass nearby islands like Seahorse Key and often spot wildlife like spoonbills, white pelicans, and dolphins along the way.
+You’ll pass nearby islands like Seahorse Key and often spot wildlife like spoonbills, white pelicans (depending on the time of year), and dolphins along the way.

 3. Kayak to Atsena Otie Island from Cedar Key